Lower-Order Biases Second Moments of Dirichlet Coefficients in Families of $L$-Functions: Introduction

-This lower order non-universality is similar to that of the Central Limit Theorem.
+As remarked above, the non-universality in the lower order terms is similar to that of the Central Limit Theorem.
 Given any nice density, one can renormalize it to have mean zero and variance one.
 The universality of the Central Limit Theorem is due to the fact that the higher moments of the density, which is where the shape emerges, only surface as lower order terms in the analysis, affecting only the \emph{rate} of convergence to the Gaussian.
 The situation is thus very similar in families of $L$-functions, where both the third and higher moments of the Satake parameters, as well as lower order terms in the first and second moments, break universality and lead to lower order terms where arithmetic lives.
+These arguments show the importance of understanding the lower order terms, and is the motivation for this paper.

 \begin{rek} We briefly comment on the first two moments, i.e., the sums in \eqref{eq:S1S2}.
-The first term, $S_1(\mathcal{F}_N)$, is zero in all families investigated to date save for families of elliptic curves with rank $r$, where it equals $-r/\sqrt{p}$ plus lower order terms.
-The second term, $S_2(\mathcal{F}_N)$, equals $-c_{\mathcal{F}} \phi(0)/2$ plus lower order terms, and the family of $L$-functions has unitary, symplectic or orthogonal symmetry depending on whether or not the \emph{family symmetry constant} $c_{\mathcal{F}}$ equals 0, 1 or -1.
+For test functions with small support, $S_1(\mathcal{F}_N)$ contributes zero to the main term in all families investigated to date save for families of elliptic curves with rank $r$, where the main term of its contribution is $-r$ (if the support is large it can contribute; see \cite{ILS} and the family of cuspidal newforms when the support exceeds $[-1, 1]]$).
+Additionally, $S_2(\mathcal{F}_N)$ contributes $-c_{\mathcal{F}} \phi(0)/2$, and the family of $L$-functions has unitary, symplectic or orthogonal symmetry depending on whether or not the \emph{family symmetry constant} $c_{\mathcal{F}}$ equals 0, 1 or -1.
 Further, in many cases it can be shown the symmetry of the Rankin-Selberg convolution of two families, $c_{\mathcal{F}\times\mathcal{G}}$, equals the product of the symmetries of the families.
-See \cite{DuMi, SaShTe, ShTe} for more on determining the symmetry of a family. \end{rek}
+See \cite{DuMi, SaShTe, ShTe} for more on determining the symmetry of a family, and \cite{RudSa} for consequences of the second moment in universal behavior in another statistic, the $n$-level correlations. \end{rek}